-- 1. This guide sets out how revenue funding for new free schools will be calculated and paid based upon funding rates for the 2021 to 2022 academic year.
-It is primarily aimed at free schools opening in the 2021 to 2022 academic year.
-However, it will also be a useful guide for schools opening in future years.
-It is important to note that funding may change annually.
+- This guide sets out how revenue funding for new alternative provision (AP) free schools is calculated and paid for the 2021 to 2022 academic year.
+Additional guidance on 2021 to 2022 high needs funding for new AP free schools is available on GOV.UK.

 - 2. This guide also sets out the importance of good financial health and the financial governance and accountability requirements for trusts.
-A pre-opening financial management and governance self-assessment is available at Annex A and is a helpful tool for trusts to assess a free school's financial governance and compliance prior to opening.
+A pre-opening financial management and governance self-assessment is available at Annex A, and is a helpful tool for trusts to assess a free school's financial governance and compliance prior to opening.

-- 3. The following funding will be available in 2021 to 2022 to mainstream free schools upon opening:
+- 3. The following funding is available in 2021 to 2022 to AP free schools upon opening.

+- per-place (FTE) funding

-- local pre-16 formula funding
+- commissioner top-up funding

 - national 16 to 19 formula funding

-- pupil premium

 - business rates grant

-- high-needs funding

 - teachers pay grant

-- teachers pension employer contribution grant
+- · Teachers' pension employer contribution grant

 - universal infant free school meals

 - PE and sport premium

-- post-opening grant (free schools set up through the local authority presumption route are not eligible for this grant)
+- post-opening grant